correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 <img src="/Fast Robots Media/Lab 4/front.png" height="400" alt="Alt text" style="display:block;">
 <figcaption>Front of Car</figcaption>

+### Lower PWM Limit

+I found that the minimum PWM value for which the robot needs to move forward, backward, and on axis by starting with a arbitrary small value and increasing it by 5 until the car no longer stalled but instead moved very slowly.
+I found that on a fully charged battery the forward and backward lower limit PWD value us **35** and **110** for spinning on axis.

+Here is a video of testing using those PWM values to go forward, in reverse, then spin on axis in both directions:

+<iframe width="450" height="315" src="https://www.youtube.com/embed/UzNFp05yqZ8"allowfullscreen></iframe>
+<figcaption>Lower PWM Limit</figcaption>

 ### Open Loop Testing and Calibration

 When first testing the car's straightline preformance, it would instantly begin to veer to the right.
 I also noticed that when traveling in reverse the car had the same issue where the right side lacked power.
 To account for this I added a calibration factor to increase the PWM signal for the right set of wheels.
 Initially I went about this by simply adding a calibration factor to the PWM rather than scaling it via a multiplicative calibration factor.
 While I was able to get the car fairly straight doing this, it only really worked for a set speed.
 Given this, I decided to switch to a scaling calibration factor which you can see implemented in the code below.
-I started both scaling factors at 1 and increased them by .05 until I recievd steady straightline results.
+I started both scaling factors at 1 and increased them by .05 until I recieved steady straightline results (visible in the Open Loop Test video).

 ```c++
 void forward() {